jpanged/wedding/_pages/faq.md

 Yes.

 ### I have more questions!
-Please contact us with any additional questions you have.
+Please contact us with any additional questions you have at *questions@rebekahandjosiah.love*.
-Josiah's email is *pang.josiah@gmail.com*